Little Bit Recipes

 Repeat with another layer of dipped ladyfingers followed by another layer of mascarpone filling.

-Sprinkle cocoa powder on top of the Tiramisu cups and store in the fridge or serve immediately.
+Dust with cocoa powder and store in the fridge or serve immediately.

 Hint: Chill the coffee-dipped ladyfingers for a few minutes before layering them with the mascarpone mixture.
 This helps prevent the cookies from becoming too soggy, ensuring the dessert holds its structure and has a nice balance of textures.